-How It Works:
+How Does It Work?

-- Pre-rinse – Removes surface dust and dirt.
+- Pre-rinse: Removes surface dust and dirt.

-- Foam application – Soap is applied with a foam gun or mitt.
+- Foam application: Soap is applied with a foam gun or mitt.

-- Manual scrubbing – Using microfiber mitts in straight lines, not circular motions.
+- Manual scrubbing: Using microfiber mitts in straight lines, not circular motions.

-- Final rinse – Cleans away soap and removes dirt.
+- Final rinse: Cleans away soap and removes dirt.

-- Drying – Microfiber towels are used to dry without scratching.
+- Drying: Microfiber towels are used to dry without scratching.

 What is an Automatic Car Wash?